 The ad-hoc enterprise archetype

-If your enterprise is that of the ad-hoc archetype, IT is often viewed as a cost centre, instead of one that generates value.
+If your enterprise is that of the ad-hoc archetype, IT is often viewed as a cost center, instead of one that generates value.
 In some cases, the value may be understood, but only through the lens of the return on investment.
 IT at ad-hoc enterprises typically consists of multiple silos and is disjointed from the business.
 Workplace transformation is driven by an ad-hoc requirement, such as a merger or geographical expansion.

 Ad-hoc is not an ideal archetype for digital transformation.
 When it comes to IT, the “if it ain’t broke don’t fix it” adage can be lethal, and “staying the course” rarely ends well.
 Invariably, users will bypass slower enterprise IT, and the friction will generate shadow IT and information silos, leading to productivity loss.
 Also problematic: security vulnerabilities may increase as time goes on.